huckmon/docker-arma3-server/README.md

 6. `quit` (from steamcmd)
 7. `quit` (from exec session)
-8. Remove the entrypoint line from the compose file Your steam profile should be cached to allow the container to download updates for the server without having to repeat these steps
+8. Remove the entrypoint line from the compose file Your steam profile should now be cached to allow the container to download updates for the server without having to repeat these steps
 It's slightly janky, but other options need a lot of work (which is a later issue if at all).

 ## Data Directory
-All server files will be stored in the `./data` volume
+All files are stored in the `./data` volume
-- Server files will be within the `/data` directory
+- Server files will be within top of the `/data` directory
-- Profile files will be located in `/data/.local/share/Arma 3 - Other Profiles/<username>` and the default profile will be located at `/data/.local/share/Arma 3`
+- Arma Profile files and folders will be located in `/data/.local/share/Arma 3 - Other Profiles/<username>` and the default profile will be located at `/data/.local/share/Arma 3`
-    - To use files added to th Other Profiles folder, use the arma_user variable when starting the container
+    - To use files you've added to the Other Profiles folder, use the arma_user container variable when starting the container

 ## Environment Variables